CiscoAI/kubeflow-examples/tf-mnist/README.md

     - [Using a web application](#using-a-web-application)
 - [Extras](#extras)

+# Scope of this application
+Once you do complete this application you will have had hands on experience on the following:

+* How to setup a [Kubernetes](https://kubernetes.io/) cluster on [Google Cloud Platform (GCP)](https://cloud.google.com/).
+* How to install [Kubeflow](https://www.kubeflow.org/) on a Kubernetes cluster.
+* How to train a [TensorFlow](https://www.tensorflow.org/) model on the [MNIST](http://yann.lecun.com/exdb/mnist/index.html) data.
+* How to serve the trained model using Kubeflow.
+* How to develop a simple browser based application that can use the model to recognize handwritten digits.

 # Overview of the application
 This tutorial contains instructions to build an **end to end kubeflow app** on a Kubernetes cluster running on Google Kubernetes Engine (GKE) with minimal prerequisites.